jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
-    the terminal updates to show passing tests
+    the terminal reveals passing tests
 - update the definition to explicitly state the parent `object`
     ```python